 Can you enter BIOS with a wireless keyboard?

-If you have a basic wireless keyboard that uses an RF transmitter to connect, it might work.
-But a lot of wireless keyboards, especially the BlueTooth ones, don’t work in BIOS.
+If you have a basic wireless keyboard that uses an RF transmitter o connect to your machine, then it might work for you.
+But a lot of wireless keyboards, especially the Bluetooth ones, don’t work in BIOS for syncing issues.

 Final Thoughts